fkirkholt/urd-backend/docs/self-documenting-databases.md

 - markdown

-If you set `data-type` as "json" and `data-format` as "yaml", then the data will be stored as json in the database, but you will to see the data as `yaml'.
+If you set `data-type` as "json" and `data-format` as "yaml", then the data will be stored as json in the database, but you will see the data as `yaml`.
 This applies by default to the html attributes themselves.

 You can enter `data-type: date` if you have a text column in